-You have to visit physically so the embassy gets your fingerprints to complete your visa application.
+You will have to go there yourself, as they will have to take your fingerprints.
 You may be asked to leave your passport for the duration of the process.

 8. Tracking Your Application

 After your application, you will have to wait for it to get processed.
-You can track the status of your application here: http://ru.vfsglobal.co.uk/track_application.html
+You can track the status of your application here.

 When your visa is ready, you will need to show your receipt as proof of delivery of your passport.